polkadot-developers/hackathon-guide/polkadot-tinkerers.md

    - Fetch balances and transfers via **DeDot** or **PAPI**.
    - Pipe the data into a simple **D3.js chart** to show how account balances evolve over time.

-2. **Custom Appchain with Tanssi + UI**
-   - Deploy a small **appchain on Tanssi** for your app.
-   - Take advantage of their Network modules feature to create or [mix-and-match modules](https://docs.tanssi.network/learn/framework/modules/)
-   - Create a simple web app to display data from your appchain

 ## 📚 Other Resources